How to prevent the server getting blacklisted and to get removed from a blacklist database.

 Spam is a huge problem on the Internet and as a mail server operator it is important to take reasonable steps to ensure that the server is secured from being hijacked by those wishing to distribute bulk unsolicited e-mail.

-The article Article ME020001describes which relay settings are most appropriate.
+The article What are the best relay settings to use? describes which relay settings are most appropriate.

 It is possible to get blacklisted or have your server IP(s) blacklisted via notifications being incorrectly sent to a forged senders address.
 Here are the common ways that notifications or bounced messages where replies to a forged address from a message envelope can have you added to a blacklist;